 NOTE: You can use this method if your Instant Pot does not have a Yogurt button.
 If you’d like to get one that has a Yogurt button, this is the exact model that I have.

 How much flour to use?

 - 2+3/4 cups all-purpose flour will make perfect, soft, and delicious rolls.
 You can see the fluffy texture in the video.
 The rolls will also be easy to form.

 Try different versions and decide which one you like best.
-I prefer 2+3/4 cups of flour since the dough is a bit sturdier and the dinner rolls are easier to form.
+I prefer 2+3/4 cups of flour since the dough is a bit softer.